smnplk/oauth_provider_example/README.md

 IMPORTANT!
 Note that ideally you should not receive refresh_token back in plain text form.
 Because you have to store it on the client, to make a request for a new access token once the old one expires.
 I would suggest making additional route that can receive refresh token in encrypted form, decrypts it and redirects to /oauth/token.
 How to do this might be in doorkeeper docs.

-Now you can make a GET request /api/v1/contacts, but remember to put Authorization header with value "Bearer <your_access_token>" (without the quotes) in your http request.
+Now you can make a GET request /api/v1/contacts, but remember to put Authorization header with value "Bearer your_access_token" (without the quotes) in your http request.
 Now you should get back the secured resource.

 Access token can expire and it should.
 In this demo app I have it set up to expire in 5 min(you can change this in doorkeeper.rb).
 If you make request with expired token in Authorization header, you will also get a 401 response.
 This is where refresh token comes in.
 Ofcourse you could again make the same request as above to receive new access and refresh token, but I like to use refresh tokens, because you reduce the number of times you have to send user credentials over the wire.